Displaying Sunset Times in Javascript using a Free Sunset Times API

 • Real estate listings.
 Show a property’s day_length and golden_hour window as part of the listing so buyers know exactly how much natural light to expect.

-The only requirement when using the free API in production is including a link back to SunriseSunset.io from any page or app that displays the data.
+It’s free for personal and commercial use.
+The only requirement is a visible link back from any page or app that displays the data:

 Leave a Comment